Learn how to identify trends and habits and take back control of your life. We also give you tips to help you develop healthy habits.

 - Make many small changes instead of one big one.
 Making a change that’s too big is setting yourself up for failure and increases the likelihood of falling back into old patterns.

 - Write down the healthy habits you want to develop and place it where you can see every day.
 You can also set daily alarms on your phone to remind you of your goals.

 - Have a plan of action.
 Plan how you will implement changes and what you’ll do in a moment of weakness.

 - Give yourself time.
 It takes about 66 days for a new habit to form, so don’t give up too soon.

 - Get support.
 If someone is developing healthy habits with you, you can help each other stay motivated.

 Everyone has some bad habit or another.
 What’s important is that you recognize behaviors before they become increasingly difficult to fix.
-Above all, make use of technology like the Hyfe App, fitness trackers, or wearable health monitors to help you identify trends and get support when necessary to help you live your best life.
+Above all, make use of technology like fitness trackers, or wearable health monitors to help you identify trends and get support when necessary to help you live your best life.